TimWhiting/context-sensitive-demand-cfa/RESPONSE.md

 We will improve the presentation of figures 9 and 10.
 In particular, we will make the unit of the x-axis more clear (the amount of gas the analysis is given: see section 8.2) and to what set of queries each statistic corresponds.

 FIXED: I added in the captions explicit references to what each axis measures.
+We probably need more work to make the figures more readable and understandable.

 > - C: Please state the forms of all the judgments.
 For example, does ⇒exp  in Fig. 1 take two expressions, two contexts and two expressions, one context and two expressions?
 What does ⇒find do?
 It takes a variable and an expression and returns a context?